karamage/swiftui-with-mvvm-to-tca-counter/README.md

 # swiftui-with-mvvm-to-tca-counter
-Example code for SwiftUI to migrate from MVVM to TCA
+Example code for SwiftUI to migrate from MVVM to 「The Composable Architecture(TCA)」

 ## Summary

-This is a comparison code for SwiftUI, using MVVM and TCA.
+This is a comparison code for SwiftUI, using MVVM and 「The Composable Architecture(TCA)」.

 In the era of declarative UI, a composable (parts can be assembled) architecture is required.